For Doctoral Students

 - Project description (max.
 1 page).
 The nature of the activity and its benefit for the doctoral students must be clear from it.
-Due to the unclear pandemic situation for 2021, a digital substitute option must be presented and budgeted for each requested presence activity.

 - Budget table: Planned expenditure for all activities; additional income, e.g. funding by the Graduate Campus or PhF units.

-The Executive Committee of the Graduate School will decide on the applications by the beginning of April 2021.
+The Executive Committee of the Graduate School will decide on the applications by the beginning of April 2023.